MingShiuanSung/ESL_Final/README.md

     $ make sim
 <br>

-3. If we want to build "dac-four-core". <br>
+3. If we want to run "dac-four-core". <br>

 <br>